Prince Albert proved me right

-One of the things I have been doing with my time in the last two weeks in Carrollton is meeting people.
-Everywhere I go, of course, is an opportunity to see a new face.
+One of the things I have been doing these last two weeks in Carrollton is meeting people.
+Everywhere I go is, of course, an opportunity to see a new face.

 It’s been very exciting.
 I love that part about the transition process that I’m going through.
 I’ve made the rounds at two civic organizations this week.
 I visited Rotary on Tuesday and Kiwanis on Friday.